Best Sewing Machines Suitable for Denim and Jeans

 - Pick the right denim for the job; heavy denim for pants and jackets, and lighter, thinner one for shirts, skirts, and other more comfortable clothing.

 - In addition to using heat from your iron, try using a clapper to keep constant pressure.
 It is important to keep the material flat in order to alleviate the accumulation of errors.
-Hemming denim jeans can turn tricky.
+Hemming denim jeans can turn tricky if you don’t follow the advice in our How to sew denim article

 - Keep a lookout on grainlines so that you have properly aligned stitching, either crosswise or lengthwise.